AbstractSDK/abstract/framework/docs/src/9_glossary.md

 ## Module Factory

-A contract that allows the installation and management of Abstract Modules via the Account Manager.
+A contract that allows the installation and management of Abstract Modules via the Account.

 ## Module Installation